1994–95 Indiana Pacers season

 The 1994–95 Indiana Pacers season was the 19th season for the Indiana Pacers in the National Basketball Association, and their 28th season as a franchise.

+Season summary

+Off-season

 After appearing in their first Conference Finals last season, the Pacers acquired Mark Jackson from the Los Angeles Clippers, and signed free agent Duane Ferrell during the off-season.

+Regular season

-The Pacers got off to a solid 14–6 start to the regular season, then went on a 7-game winning streak in February.
-After holding a 27–19 record at the All-Star break, the team went 25–11 for the remainder of the season, as they won their first Division title since joining the NBA.
-The Pacers finished in first place in the Central Division with a 52–30 record, and earned the second seed in the Eastern Conference.
+With the addition of Jackson, the Pacers got off to a solid 14–6 start to the regular season, and later on held a 27–19 record at the All-Star break.
+The team posted a 25–11 record for the remainder of the season, which included a seven-game winning streak in February.
+The Pacers finished in first place in the Central Division with a 52–30 record, earned the second seed in the Eastern Conference, and won their first Division title since joining the NBA; the team qualified for the NBA playoffs for the sixth consecutive year.

-Reggie Miller led the Pacers with 19.6 points per game and 195 three-point field goals, and was named to the All-NBA Third Team.
-In addition, Rik Smits averaged 17.9 points and 7.7 rebounds per game, while Derrick McKey provided the team with 13.3 points, 4.9 rebounds and 1.5 steals per game, and was named to the NBA All-Defensive Second Team, Dale Davis provided with 10.6 points, 9.4 rebounds and 1.6 blocks per game, and Jackson averaged 7.6 points, 7.5 assists and 1.3 steals per game.
-Off the bench, sixth man Byron Scott contributed 10.0 points per game, while second-year forward Antonio Davis averaged 7.6 points and 6.4 rebounds per game, but only played just 44 games due to a back injury, and Sam Mitchell contributed 6.5 points per game.
+Reggie Miller averaged 19.6 points per game, led the Pacers with 195 three-point field goals, and was named to the All-NBA Third Team, while Rik Smits averaged 17.9 points and 7.7 rebounds per game, and Derrick McKey provided the team with 13.3 points, 4.9 rebounds and 1.5 steals per game, and was named to the NBA All-Defensive Second Team.
+In addition, Dale Davis provided with 10.6 points, 9.4 rebounds and 1.6 blocks per game, while Jackson contributed 7.6 points, 7.5 assists and 1.3 steals per game.
+Off the bench, sixth man Byron Scott contributed 10.0 points per game, while second-year forward Antonio Davis averaged 7.6 points and 6.4 rebounds per game, but only played just 44 games due to a back injury, Sam Mitchell contributed 6.5 points per game, and Haywoode Workman averaged 4.2 points and 2.8 assists per game.

 During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Miller was selected for the 1995 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his second All-Star appearance, and his first since 1990.
 In addition, Miller also participated in the NBA Three-Point Shootout for the fourth time.
 Smits finished tied in ninth place in Most Improved Player voting, while McKey finished tied in sixth place in Defensive Player of the Year voting, and Scott finished in sixth place in Sixth Man of the Year voting.

-In the 1995 NBA playoffs, the Pacers faced off against the Atlanta Hawks for the second consecutive year; the Pacers swept the Hawks in three straight games in the Eastern Conference First Round.
-As they advanced to the Eastern Conference Semi-finals, the Pacers found themselves in a rematch with the New York Knicks; as the Knicks had a better regular season record, the series started in New York City, New York.
+The Pacers finished 16th in the NBA in home-game attendance, with an attendance of 654,428 at the Market Square Arena during the regular season.